Are Aquarium Snails Good or Bad for Your Fish Tank in 2024?

 .
 By providing them with hard-shelled snails, puffers can grind down their teeth naturally, ensuring they can continue to eat and thrive.

-See also How Much Did a Car Cost in the 1920s Compared to Today?
+See also How Much Does a California Fishing License Cost at Walmart in 2024?

 Snails can also provide enrichment for certain fish species that enjoy hunting and eating live prey, adding a natural element to their environment.